So, automotive relays, are basically electrical switches, but without the on/off button.

 Relays in general are used to, enable a low amperage circuit, to switch on or off a higher amperage circuit.

-Secondly, relays can be located, anywhere in the vehicle; to provide efficient power transfer, to the electrical accessory you are controlling.
-That’s why, relays are perfect for controlling many circuits in a car like; headlights, electric motors, fuel pumps, engine cooling fans, etc.
+Secondly, relays can be located, anywhere in the vehicle.
+And, provide efficient power transfer, to the electrical accessory you are controlling.
+That’s why, relays are perfect for controlling many circuits in a car.
+For example, headlights, electric motors, fuel pumps, engine cooling fans, etc.

 However, the real benefit behind a relay, is more than just automation.
-For example, they also provide the ability, to switch multiple circuits; including different voltage types, within the same automotive relays, at the same time.
-12V DC relay switches, are the best solution for, full voltage applications.
+They also provide the ability, to switch multiple circuits.
+Including different voltage types, within the same automotive relays, at the same time.
+12V DC relay switches, are the best solution, for full voltage applications.

 How Do They Work ?

-Most automotive relays that you will see are either Single-Pole, Single-Throw (SPST) or Single-Pole; Double-Throw (SPDT) and draw very little current (less than 200 milliamps).
-They have either normally closed or normally open contacts, that will handle up to 30 or 40 amps and operate; using a control circuit that has the coil and a load circuit which has the switch.
-When power is applied to the coil, a magnetic field is created which either opens or closes the switch.
+Most automotive relays that you will see are either Single-Pole, Single-Throw (SPST).
+In addition, Single-Pole; Double-Throw (SPDT) and draw very little current (less than 200 milliamps).
+They have either normally closed or normally open contacts, that will handle up to 30 or 40 amps.
+And, operate using a control circuit, that has the coil and a load circuit which has the switch.
+When power is applied to the coil, a magnetic field is created, which either opens or closes the switch.